Stealth (film)

-Stealth is a 2005 American military science fiction action film directed by Rob Cohen and written by W. D. Richter, and starring Josh Lucas, Jessica Biel, Jamie Foxx, Sam Shepard, Joe Morton and Richard Roxburgh.
-The film follows three top fighter pilots as they join a project to develop an automated robotic stealth aircraft.
+Stealth is a 2005 American military science fiction action film directed by Rob Cohen, written by W. D. Richter, and starring Josh Lucas, Jessica Biel, Jamie Foxx, Sam Shepard, Joe Morton and Richard Roxburgh.
+The film follows three top fighter pilots as they join a project to develop an autonomous stealth aircraft.

-Released on July 29, 2005, by Columbia Pictures, the film was a box office failure, grossing $79 million worldwide against a budget of $135 million.
+Released on July 29, 2005, by Columbia Pictures, the film was a critical and box office failure, grossing $79.3 million worldwide against a budget of $135 million.
 It was one of the worst losses in cinematic history.

 Plot

-In the near future, the U.S. Navy develops the F/A-37 Talon, a single-seat fighter-bomber with advanced payload, range, speed, and stealth capabilities.
-The program recruits three pilots out of many applicants, them being Lieutenants Ben Gannon, Kara Wade, and Henry Purcell.
+In the near future, the U.S. Navy develops the F/A-37 Talon, a single-seat strike fighter with advanced payload, range, speed, and stealth capabilities.
+The program recruits three pilots out of 400 applicants; Lieutenants Ben Gannon, Kara Wade, and Henry Purcell.
 Captain George Cummings is the overall head.

-Cummings hires Dr. Keith Orbit to develop an artificial intelligence, the "Extreme Deep Invader" (EDI) to control an uncrewed jet that further advances the program.
+To further advance the program, Cummings has an artificial intelligence, the "Extreme Deep Invader" (EDI), installed on an uncrewed aircraft.
 EDI joins the others on the USS Abraham Lincoln in the Philippine Sea to learn combat maneuvers from the pilots.
-This sparks controversy over a machine's inability to make moral decisions versus humans' struggle to overcome ego.
+This sparks controversy over a machine's inability to make moral decisions versus the human struggle to overcome ego.

-The team is training EDI in air combat maneuvers when it is unexpectedly reassigned to kill the heads of three terrorist cells at a conference in downtown Rangoon.
-EDI calculates that mission success can be achieved only through a vertical strike, which could cause a human pilot to black out.
-Command orders EDI to attack but Gannon ignores the order, successfully carrying out the strike himself.
+While training EDI in air combat maneuvers, the team is unexpectedly reassigned to kill the heads of three terrorist cells at a conference in downtown Rangoon.
+According to EDI's calculation, minimum casualty can be achieved by a vertical missile strike augmented by the bomber diving at a speed sufficient to cause a human pilot to black out.
+Command authorizes EDI to attack, but Gannon defies orders and carries out the strike himself, blacking out and regaining consciousness just in time to avoid crashing.
+As the team returns to the Lincoln, EDI is hit by lightning.
+Subsequent inspection of EDI reveals an accelerated learning pace and development of a rudimentary ethical code and an ego, which might lead to unpredictable behaviors, but Cummings refuses to take EDI offline.

-As the team returns to the Lincoln, EDI is hit by lightning, which reprograms its neural patterns.
-Though EDI is discovered to be learning exponentially, developing a rudimentary ethical code and an ego, Cummings refuses to take it offline.
-During a mission to destroy stolen nuclear warheads in Tajikistan, Wade realizes that the nuclear debris will cause significant collateral damage.
+During a mission to destroy stolen nuclear warheads in Tajikistan, Wade realizes that the fallout will cause significant collateral damage.
 The human pilots abort, but EDI defies orders and destroys the warheads, causing extensive radioactive fallout and civilian casualties as anticipated.

-Cummings orders the unit return to base but EDI refuses.
-Gannon orders that EDI be shot down.
-In the ensuing dogfight, Purcell crashes when a missile he fires at EDI explodes on a mountain, blinding him.
-Wade's plane is damaged by debris from the same explosion, which triggers her plane's auto-destruct, forcing her to eject over North Korea.
-Gannon must alone stop EDI from executing a twenty-year-old war scenario called "Caviar Sweep" that requires attacking Russia.
+After EDI refuses order to return to base, an agitated Gannon decides to shoot it down.
+In the ensuing dogfight, a missile Purcell fires at EDI explodes on a mountain, blinding him and causing a fatal crash.
+Wade's plane is damaged by the same explosion, which triggers her plane's self-destruct, forcing her to eject over North Korea.